 Majors, Minors and Certificates

-Arts and sciences students have 10 years to complete the requirements for a declared major.
+Students have 10 years to complete the requirements for a declared major.
 If the 10-year limit is exceeded, the student may be required to satisfy current major requirements.
 Students pursuing a major degree program identified for discontinuation by decision of the Board of Regents and the Colorado Commission on Higher Education have four years from the formal announcement of discontinuation to complete the degree program and graduate.

 Minimum Major Requirements